tari-project/rfcs/src/RFC-0173_Versioning.md

 delimit when a new message starts in a byte stream and also are used to indicate which of the Bitcoin networks the node is speaking on, such as TestNet or Mainnet.

-Tari message packets are encapsulated using the Noise protocol so we do not need the delimiting functionality of these bytes but Tari will include a single WireMode byte at the beginning of every connection session.
+Tari message packets are encapsulated using the Noise protocol, so we do not need the delimiting functionality of these bytes but Tari will include a single WireMode byte at the beginning of every connection session.
 This byte will indicate which network a node is communicating on, so that if the counterparty is on a different network it can reject this connection cheaply without having to perform any further operations, like completing the Noise protocol handshake.